Xilinx-CNS/onload/README.md

 The AF_XDP support is currently under development and is not yet at final release quality.

-The following operating system distributions are known to provide an adequate level of AF_XDP support for Onload:
+The following operating system distributions are the minimum versions known to provide an adequate level of AF_XDP support for Onload:

-* Ubuntu LTS 20.04, 22.04
+* Ubuntu LTS 20.04
 * Debian 10 with Linux kernel 5.10
-* Debian 11
-* Redhat Enterprise Linux 8.3 and newer
+* Redhat Enterprise Linux 8.3
-* Redhat Enterprise Linux 9.x
+* Redhat Enterprise Linux 9.0
-* Linux kernel in the range 5.4 - 5.19
+* kernel.org Linux kernels from version 5.4

 If a netdriver does not support AF_XDP in native mode, Onload will try to use generic XDP mode when registering an interface.
 To make it work, one has to set